betaBison/umnitsa_robot/README.md

 Umnitsa comes from the englsih transliteration of the russian word "умница" clever pesron or smarty-pants.
 Umnitsa is designed to be a clever robot.

-umnitsa_robot is a [metapackage](http://wiki.ros.org/catkin/package.xml#Metapackages) for all the packages run on the raspberry pi.
-Packages are located in the `src/` directory and a brief description is included below
+umnitsa_robot is a [metapackage](http://wiki.ros.org/catkin/package.xml#Metapackages) for all the packages that run on the robot's computer.
+Packages are located in the `src/` directory and a brief description of each is included below.

 ## Setup
 This package is currently compatible with the Raspberry Pi 3 B+ and Jetson Nano.